Luca-Lattanzi/fingersGesture/README.md

 The project has been submitted to NVIDIA’s Deep Learning Institute (DLI) for the **Jetson AI Specialist certification** (https://developer.nvidia.com/embedded/learn/jetson-ai-certification-programs).

 The structure of the repository is as follows:
- * isaac sdk apps\arm_control_ai: Isaac SDK application to control robot motion based on the output of the Deep Neural Network.
+ * isaac sdk apps\arm_control_ai: Isaac SDK application to control robot motion based on the output of the Deep Neural Network;
- * jetson nano\fingers_A: it contains the image dataset used for training the network.
+ * jetson nano\fingers_A: it contains the image dataset used for training the network;
- * jetson nano\fingers_control_model.pth: the network model after training, used for the demo.
+ * jetson nano\fingers_control_model.pth: the network model after training, used for the demo;
- * images: it contains the images used for this README file.
+ * images: it contains the images used for this README file;
  * video: it contains a video of the demo application.

 ## Requirements